ArashPartow/exprtk/readme.txt

-[13 - VARIABLE & VECTOR DEFINITION]
+[13 - VARIABLE , VECTOR & STRING DEFINITION]
-ExprTk  supports  the  definition of  expression  local  variables and vectors.
+ExprTk supports the definition of expression local variables,  vectors and  strings.
 The definitions  must  be unique  as  shadowing is  not allowed and object life-times are based on scope.
 Definitions use  the following general form:

    var <name> := <initialiser>;